webentlib/practices/README.md

 The idea is to add a counter for failed attempts and drive it with custom admin auth form.

-1. Inherit your 'User' from `adm.models.AdmUser`.
+1. Inherit your 'User' from `daos.models.DaosUser`.
    Do not forget to migrate:
    $ python manage.py makemigrations
    $ python manage.py migrate